-This artist was wearing a name tag.
+- This artist was wearing a name tag.
 The tag has his name in large enough type to read easily and had listed under his name the title of ‘Photographer’.
 While just listing your name is fine, I think adding a title like photographer or artist adds a little to say that your art is somewhere on the walls at this time.
-If a customer cannot find the artist or distinguish the gallery manager or sales staff from the rest of the artist reception crowd, then the artist can just loose a potential sale.
+If a customer cannot find the artist or distinguish the gallery manager or sales staff from the rest of the artist reception crowd, then the artist can just lose a potential sale.

-This artist stood by his art much of the night and because he had his name tag on, he was more approachable to customers to talk to him simply because they knew who the artist was.
+- This artist stood by his art much of the night and because he had his name tag on, he was more approachable to customers to talk to him simply because they knew who the artist was.
 All the other four artists were probably in the gallery but in the hour I was there, I could not distinguish them from the other guests in the crowd and I never got a chance to talk to them.

-When the artist is socializing at the event with his friends he should be aware when customers are looking at their art, especially when they are taking their time admiring specific pieces.
+- When the artist is socializing at the event with his friends he should be aware when customers are looking at their art, especially when they are taking their time admiring specific pieces.
 This is the time for the artist to temporarily break off his social time with his friends and approach the customer.
 This could be a simple ‘This is my art and if you have any questions, please let me know’.
 This can be done in a friendly but not pushy manner.
 At this time the customers will choose to talk to the artist or continue with viewing the artworks.
 Some customers are just looking or just want their space and others come to these artist reception events to specifically interact with the artists just like they would at an outdoor art show.

-The artist friends should know that this is a selling opportunity for the artist and should not mind the temporary conversation interruption.
+The artist's friends should know that this is a selling opportunity for the artist and should not mind the temporary conversation interruption.
 The artist can go back to their friends when the customer is done viewing their art.

 Perhaps this artist/customer interaction was going on with the other four artists but I could not tell since I did not know who the other artists were.
 What I did see was this same artist with the name tag having interaction with the customers talking about his art repeatedly and it was obvious.

 I did see a couple looking thru a large group of matted prints in a print rack.
-They were their for at least 6 minutes, a very long time for this, looking and discussing some of the prints with each other.
+They were there for at least 6 minutes, a very long time for this, looking and discussing some of the prints with each other.
 At no time did I see anyone come over from the gallery or a visit from the artist.
 That could of very well led to a loss of a sale.